 The frontend utilizes the bootstrap and material UI library to establish real-time and better UI experience for any user whether it is admin, doctor and ordinary user working on it.

-On the backend side, we employ Express.js frameworks to handle the server-side logiic and communication.
+On the backend side, we employ Express.js frameworks to handle the server-side logic and communication.

 For data storage and retrieval, our backend relies on MongoDB.
 MongoDB allows for efficient and scalable storage of user data, including user profiles, for booking room, and adding room, etc. It ensures reliable and quick access to the necessary information.